qcao/shtookovina/README.md

 edit relevant hooks in your configuration files, since we cannot know which web-service your prefer to use for this task, and thus we cannot know how to transform the word into URL.

+## Tutorial

+*Coming soon.*

+## How to contribute

+There are many ways to help the project:

+* define your language if it's missing, see `langs` directory for instructions and examples;

+* translate user interface, see `ui-langs` directory for instructions and examples;

+* translate this `README.md` file, append two-letter code of your language to the filename like this `README-fr.md` (for French).

 ## License